 - Riverside Care and Support (formerly Riverside ECHG or English Churches Housing Group) manage supported, sheltered and social property across England.

-- Paragon (formerly Richmond Churches Housing Trust) are a housing association based in Surrey and SW London.
+- PA Housing (formerly Paragon, formerly Richmond Churches Housing Trust) are a housing association based in Surrey and SW London.

 Furniture and clothing donations